Summary

 If the company resubscribes after revocation, the integrations won't auto-recover admins will need to mint fresh tokens from the API & Tokens page.

-You don't need to do anything.
-Here's the timeline:
+You didn't need to do anything — Bonusly handled the migration:

-• This week — we'll migrate every active legacy API key to a matching PAT.
-The bearer string customers already have keeps working; nothing has to change on the integration side.
+Every active legacy API key was migrated to a matching PAT.
+The bearer string your integration already had kept working; nothing on the integration side had to change.

-• One year from migration — the migrated PATs will hit their expiration.
+One year after migration, those migrated PATs will hit their expiration.
 The 30-day and 7-day reminder emails will fire just like for any other PAT.
 Mint a replacement and update the integration.

 FAQs